Home

 Not only are these geography warm-up activity bell ringers for the beginning of class great transitions to start class and get students mentally ready for class, but it's also a great way to work in time for state test prep activities without all the extra work**.** Many of the social studies test questions require students to read, examine, and analyze maps, charts, graphs, etc. I have used bell ringers for years and I have seen an increase in students' abilities to read maps, graphs, and charts.
 It's worth your time and theirs!

-This fourth set of bell ringers asks students to use their class atlases to read maps, graphs, and charts such as map projections, climate maps, time zone maps, population pyramids, and more.
+This fifth set of bell ringers asks students to use their class atlases to read maps, graphs, and charts such as map projections, climate maps, time zone maps, population pyramids, and more.
 Although they are specified for the first six weeks, they can be used at any time throughout the year.
 The atlas used for reference is the Rand McNally 6th Edition found on Amazon for $15 found here.
 But many atlases can be used and are more affordable here.
 If you use another atlas, simply modify each slide to reference the map or page in the atlas you are using.
 The questions can remain the same.

 THESE CAN BE USED WITH THE GEOJOURNAL TEMPLATE FOUND HERE.